demmonico/terra-compose/README.md

     workspace: "live"                   # [optional, "default" will be used if exists and no more choice OR ask]
     tfvars: "nonprod"                   # [optional, workspace name will be used if skip OR ask, could be "-" for skipping tfvars attaching]
     tfversion: "x.x.x"                  # [optional, from the default section will be used if omitted]
+    hooks:                              # [optional, scripts or commands to run before/after TF init or action in any combination]
+      before_tf_init: "run any bash script or command"
+      after_tf_init:  "run any bash script or command"
+      before_action:  "run any bash script or command"
+      after_action:   "run any bash script or command"
 ```

 ### Example